adilp/git-stacked-diffs/README.md

 # Regularly sync to stay updated
 git-stack sync

-# Push all branches for PR review
+# Push and create PRs for the stack
-git push --all origin
+git-stack submit
 ```

 ## Best Practices